Types of biopsies used to look for cancer

 Needles used in a core biopsy are slightly larger than those used in FNA.
 They remove a small cylinder of tissue (about 1/16 inch in diameter and 1/2 inch long).
 The core needle biopsy is done with local anesthesia (drugs are used to make the area numb) in the doctor’s office or clinic.
 Like FNA, a core biopsy can sample tumors that the doctor can feel as well as smaller ones that must be seen using imaging tests.

 Doctors sometimes use special vacuum tools to get larger core biopsies from breast tissue.
-(For more on this, see For Women Facing a Breast Biopsy.)
+(For more on this, see our breast biopsy information.)

 Processing core biopsy samples usually takes longer than FNA biopsies, so getting the results of those tests also might take longer.